 Our Simple & Efficient Tour of Grand Turk Island

-Angie and I picked up a tour from the taxi station outside the port and for $20, our driver hauled us as well as four others from our boat, and 4 other divers who were just getting a ride to the local dive shop.
+Angie and I picked up a tour from the taxi station outside the port and for $20, our driver hauled us as well as four others from our boat, and four other scuba divers who were just getting a ride to the local dive shop.
 The divers were very annoying and talking over our guide.

 The guide pointed out they had so much rain over the weekend, that three days of cruises had to be diverted or were not able to get off the boat due to the flooding.
 On Thursday, our day at port, the water was still standing beside the roads, but the roads were at least passable.

 Visiting the Grand Turk Lighthouse

 Our only true stop was at the iconic lighthouse, where we were free to visit or take pictures of the beach.
 The lighthouse offers visitors to buy concessions and souvenirs.
-The historic Grand Turk lighthouse was brought over from United Kingdom some one hundred fifty years ago.
+The historic Grand Turk lighthouse was brought over from the United Kingdom some one hundred fifty years ago.

 Grand Turk Island Cruise Port

 Margaritaville has several swimming pools, a FlowRider, and poolside service if you choose to dine outside.
-They also have a DJ and contests going on all day, mostly involving consuming mega amounts of alcohol.
+There is also a DJ and contests going on all day, mostly involving consuming mega amounts of alcohol.
 It is a fun place to visit and this time, we swam in the pool and enjoyed pork tacos and shrimp for lunch.

-The Best Sunsets in the Caribbean
+The Best Sunsets in the Caribbean Right Here

-We moved out to the lounge chairs to the left of the dock to enjoy the sunset on Governor’s Beach.
+Angie and I moved out to the lounge chairs to the left of the dock to enjoy the sunset on Governor’s Beach.
 Turns out we selected the primo spot because people were flocking here to take pictures in front of the beautiful sunset.
 The views of the cruise ships were also a big attraction.

 The delicate, white sand beach is framed by the turquoise beauty of the ocean.
 By the time the sun sank over the horizon, the mosquitos were out in full force.
 This ran all of us back to the ship more than an hour before we actually had to be onboard.

 It is just really a shame someone does not invest in the island and spruce it up a bit.
-Grand Turk is a manageable size and its people are extremely friendly.
+Grand Turk Island is a manageable size and its people are extremely friendly.

 - The cruise ships have added a dune buggy tour excursion, but it appeared there were only nine of them.
 Do not hesitate to sign up very early if you are interested.
 It looked like a lot of fun.
 The price was a hefty $219 for the buggy that holds two passengers.
 There were also beach excursions for $29, snorkeling tours for $69, and certified scuba diving for $129.

 - Some great souvenir choices are sea salts, conch shells, and natural sea sponges.

-FYI: All Turks & Caicos islands are surrounded on every side by the Atlantic Ocean.
+- All Turks & Caicos islands are surrounded on every side by the Atlantic Ocean.